 Technically, flies and mosquitoes are a part of the same genus or family.
 This may be why they have a similar life cycle and lifespan.
 However, most research shows that the average fly lives weeks or more longer than mosquitoes on average.

-Other similarities between these two species has to be their ability to carry diseases.
-Both flies and mosquitoes are some of the most dangerous insects in the world given their ability to infect human kind.
+Another similarity between these two species has to be their ability to carry diseases.
+Both flies and mosquitoes are some of the most dangerous insects in the world given their ability to infect humankind.

 Why Mosquitoes Bite